shuuchen/HRNet/README.md

 '''
 parameters from left to right: input channels, first branch channels (hyper parameter), output channels

+notice:
+  Only the number of first branch channels is necessary, numbers of channels of other branches are calculated according to the paper
 '''
 model = HRNet(3, 16, 8)
 ```